AntonFagerberg/antonfagerberg.github.io/_posts/2016-07-25-distributed-collections-in-the-standard-library.markdown

   layout: post
   title: "Distributed collections in the standard library"
   categories: blog
+  tags: misc
 ---

 When working with sets of data, we usually work with strict (eager) collections.
 Sometimes we wish to work with lazy collections such as when we're dealing with infinite streams.
-If our data set is getting big enough, we may wish to use parallel collections in order to utilise our multi-core CPU to the fullest - but when we move towards huge amounts of data we must start thinking about distributed collections.
+If our data set is getting big enough, we may wish to use parallel collections in order to utilize our multi-core CPU to the fullest - but when we move towards huge amounts of data we must start thinking about distributed collections.

-There are many frameworks that specialise in dealing with this problem but as our languages have been adding support for lazy and parallel collections, could the next step be distributed collections built into the language's standard library?
+There are many frameworks that specialize in dealing with this problem but as our languages have been adding support for lazy and parallel collections, could the next step be distributed collections built into the language's standard library?

-In this blog post I look at two of my favourite programming languages, Scala and Elixir, and how they can start, and in some regards already has begun, evolving towards distributed collections.
+In this blog post I look at two of my favorite programming languages, Scala and Elixir, and how they can start, and in some regards already has begun, evolving towards distributed collections.

 ### Distributed collections
 When I talk about distributed collections in this post, I'm referring to two things: